m2osw/snapwebsites/snapdatabase/doc/JOURNAL.md

     equal priority are sorted by Process Date.

-    If your journal does not require a priority, use the same value for all the insertion and the entries will automatically be sorted by Process Date.
+    If your journal does not require a priority, use the same value for all the insertions and the entries will automatically be sorted by Process Date.

+    The items with the smallest Priority are worked on first.

+    Here are the existing priorities as defined in the specialized journal implementation of the list plugin:

+        static priority_t const     LIST_PRIORITY_NOW         =   0;      // first page on the list
+        static priority_t const     LIST_PRIORITY_IMPORTANT   =  10;      // user / developer says this page is really important and should be worked on ASAP static priority_t const     LIST_PRIORITY_NEW_PAGE    =  20;      // a new page that was just created
+        static priority_t const     LIST_PRIORITY_RESET       =  50;      // user asked for a manual reset of (many) pages
+        static priority_t const     LIST_PRIORITY_UPDATES     = 180;      // updates from content.xml files
+        static priority_t const     LIST_PRIORITY_SLOW        = 200;      // from this number up, do not process if any other pages were processed static priority_t const     LIST_PRIORITY_REVIEW      = 230;      // once in a while, review all the pages, just in case we missed something static priority_t const     LIST_PRIORITY_TIME_ALLOWS = 255;      // last page on the list

-* Process Date (Predefined, Type: `time_t`)
+* Process Date (Predefined, Type: `time_ms_t`)

     The date when the entry has to be processed.
 It can be set to _now_ in which case it will be processed as soon as possible.